-Options should be explored to widen the Canal towpath to accommodate cycle use, an increase in pedestrian users and the ability for people with mobility scooters, wheelchairs and prams to safely pass other users.
-Applicants will be required to collaborate on proposals to achieve this.
-An alternative cycle route via Water Lane should still be provided.
+Options should be explored to widen the Canal tow path to accommodate cycle use, an increase in pedestrian users and the ability for people with mobility scooters, wheelchairs and prams to safely pass other users.

 Contemporary canal bridge, Queen Elizabeth Olympic Park, London.
 Image credit, Robin Forster Photography.